Boredumdidum/PTV-WEBSITE-API/ROADMAP/home-deployment-security.md

 The current nginx config handles basic reverse proxying.
 Strengthen it for internet exposure:

+> **Note:** Security headers (`X-Content-Type-Options`, `X-Frame-Options`, etc.) and rate limiting are now handled at the application level via the `helmet` and `express-rate-limit` packages.
+The nginx-level config below is optional defense-in-depth — redundant headers are harmless.

 ```nginx
 server {
     listen 443 ssl http2;